blomdahldaniel/laravel-materialize/readme.md

 ## Laravel - Materialize

-My mission is to make a platform with Laravel and use Materialize as the front-end framework.
+My mission is to make a plattform with Laravel and use Materialize as the front-end framework.
-This is supposed to be a repo that can kickstart that project.
+This is supposed to be a repo that can kickstart a project where you want to combine the 2.

 ### Laravel Documentation